SarvarKh/ofn-wiki/Releasing.md

 ## Deployment

-We usually deploy a release for all instances straight away.
+We usually deploy a release for all instances on Tuesdays after publishing the release on Monday.
 Check the current [Deployment status](https://github.com/openfoodfoundation/ofn-install/wiki/Current-deployment-status) page for details.

 You can deploy to all production servers with: